Stu Maddux: Gen Silent

 Gen Silent is a documentary about gay, lesbian, bisexual, and transgender older people who face discrimination in long-term care because of their sexual identity or non-normative gender preference.
 The documentary was filmed over a year in Boston, Massachusetts and documents the challenges faced by the six gay seniors whose sexuality or gender change causes them to be isolated and not receive the same long-term care as elderly heterosexual individuals.
 The documentary debuted in February 2010 at the Boston LGBT Film Festival.

 The film became critically acclaimed and received positive reviews from numerous media outlets including the Chicago Sun-Times which called it "one of the most important LGBT documentaries to come out this year."
 Excerpts from Gen Silent were used for the public television program In the Life and the film also received positive reviews from The Huffington Post.
-The film has also become a leading tool worldwide for raising awareness about LGBT aging.
+The film has also become a leading tool worldwide for raising awareness about LGBTQ aging.